Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

 - Reassess your brushing method.
 Angle your toothbrush bristles at 45 degrees toward the gumlines.
-Focus on just two teeth at a time, and make short sweeping strokes back and forth.
+Focus on just two teeth at a time, and use small, circular motions at the gumline.
 Only apply as much pressure as you need to cause the gums to slightly blanch.
 Too much pressure or the wrong angulation will not target gumline plaque and could cause gum recession.

-- Use a pure, anti-bacteria toothpaste.
+- Use a pure, anti-germ toothpaste.
 Conventional toothpastes are filled with potentially harmful ingredients.
 Even “natural” toothpastes have abrasives and other additives.
-The best choice is to use a 100% pure botanical toothpaste that is proven to kill the bacteria that lead to gum problems like gingivitis, without any of the harsh chemicals.
+The best choice is to use a 100% pure botanical toothpaste that is proven to kill the germs that lead to gum problems like gingivitis, without any of the harsh chemicals.

 - Check your flossing technique.
 Flossing should not be simply taking a piece of floss and sliding up and down between the teeth several times.
 This can cause gum damage and does not target the plaque biofilm under the gums.
 Instead, wrap your floss in a “C” shape against each tooth, sliding up and down two to three times under the gumlines.
 This method protects the gums as well as helps remove debris that collects along the gum margin.